 This is square one.
 All the other tips rest on this one.
 Make sure your recruiters have this down, and help them get there if they don’t.
 Consider hosting an afternoon workshop to help your recruiters figure this out — it will be time well spent.

 Human relationships will always be at the heart of the recruitment industry, but there is amazing technology available that can help your team be better, smarter and more productive.
 Are you giving them access to it, and do they know how to make full use of it?

 The most important thing you can give them is recruitment software with a full suite of tools and reporting metrics to help them be successful.
 TrackerRMS is a fully customizable, end-to-end relationship management system with applicant tracking, sales and CRM capabilities, workflow automation, onboarding tools and analytics.

 Access to the best technology in the world isn’t any good if your recruiters aren’t properly trained on it.
-Make sure they know how to analyse the data and use it to boost leads.
+Make sure they know how to analyze the data and use it to boost leads.
 TrackerRMS provides comprehensive and continuing training and support for customer success.

 3. They’re not fully leveraging social media & job boards

 Your recruiters are already using social media (namely, we mean LinkedIn, but we don’t want to discount all other social channels) to source candidates, but make sure they’re using these channels to connect with companies as well.
 Three tips here:

 - Make certain they’re setting alerts on their social channels to get notified when a company in your industry is hiring.
 If a company is posting several openings, they might need your services to find qualified candidates.